Does this test have other names?

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 Results are given in milligrams per deciliter (mg/dL).
 Normal results depend on your age and gender, other diseases or conditions you have, and the method the lab uses to analyze the test.

 If your levels are lower, it means you may have hemolytic anemia, in which your red blood cells are prematurely destroyed.
-Lower levels may also mean that you have a reaction to a blood transfusion or that you have liver disease.
+Lower levels may also mean that you have a reaction to a blood transfusion, or that you have liver disease or infectious mononucleosis.

-Levels that are higher than normal may mean that you have:
+Levels that are higher than normal may mean that you:

 How is this test done?

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.